sandstreamdev/std/date/README.md

 ## Questions

-- How to clamp a date to a desired date range?
+- How to clamp a date to the desired date range?
 - How to enforce a date to be in a given date range?

 # clone